 Cutaway and medium-duty buses are sold by ARBOC dealers to end-user public and private market customers.
-ARBOC's dealer network in 2021 comprised of approximately 15 dealers, each of whom are assigned a territory within North America to sell ARBOC buses.
-The ARBOC dealer network maintains over 43 locations across North America, providing a broad reach for sales opportunities and customer support.
+ARBOC's dealer network in 2022 comprised of approximately 10 dealers, each of whom are assigned a territory within North America to sell ARBOC buses.
+The ARBOC dealer network maintains over 40 locations across North America, providing a broad reach for sales opportunities and customer support.

-ARBOC dealers delivered buses to over 65 end-user customers in 2021, which included sales to customers in the Municipal, Urban and Metropolitan heavy-duty transit bus segments, as well as various institutions, shuttle operators and healthcare providers.
+ARBOC dealers delivered buses to customers in the Municipal, Urban and Metropolitan heavy-duty transit bus segments, as well as various institutions, airports, shuttle operators and healthcare providers.
 ARBOC, however, is not always aware of the identity of the end-user customer as the sale of stock and demonstration buses are made through dealers.